tpb1908/CWDoc/doc.md

 The final call in ```onDraw``` is to set the ```LayoutParams``` of the ```ContributionsView``` to ensure that the ```Canvas``` is drawn across the full width available.

+##### Contributions statistics

+Returning to the ```UserInfoFragment``` we have the callback for ```contributionsLoaded```.
+This method computes numerous statistics about the user:
+- Their total number of contributions
+- Their average number of contributions per day
+- Their average number of contributions per active day
+- Their greatest number of contributions per day
+- Their longest uninterrupted 'streak' of active days

+#import "app/src/main/java/com/tpb/projects/user/fragments/UserInfoFragment.java $void contributionsLoaded$"

+5 counters are used for the computation.
+Each iteration of the loop checks if any contributions have been made.
+If any contributions have been made, the total number of contributions is incremented by the value, the number of active days is incremented, the number of contributions on that day is checked against the current maximum number of contributions, and streak counter is incremented before being checked against the current maxStreak value.
+If no contributions have been made, the streak counter is reset to 0.

+Once the computations have been made, the total number of contributions is made.
+If it is 0, the "No contributions" string resource is displayed.
+Otherwise, a string is built from 5 different format strings to display the information.

+Before setting the text of mContributionsInfo, a check is performed to see if it already contains any text.
+If the ```TextView``` is empty, then it will have 0 height (other than its margin), and setting its text would cause both it and its parent ```CardView``` to jump in size.
+Rather than allowing this, an ```ObjectAnimator``` is used to increment the maxLines count of the ```TextView``` from 0 to the required number over a period of 200 milliseconds.